open2dgames/MegaOpenWorld2D/README.md

 ## Goals :
 ### This week
-- Make a documentation on how to learn the skills to contribute to the project
-- Add to the documentation the software used (all free) and tutorials (in french and english)
+- make the documentation in french
-- Documentation in french and english
+- add a system for no code tiled maps --done

 ### This month
 - Start a social media talking about this project (not sure)
-- Animation, SFX and music systems implemented and easy to use (+ documentation)
+- Animation, SFX and music systems implemented and easy to use
-- Real mechanincs to deal in the game
-- Organised project
+- Add monster following you and the game mecha about getting 10 keys

 ### None time related and more for fun
 - Integrated AI in the workflow